 Panasonic third-quarter profit rises 3%, beating estimates

-Panasonic Corp on Monday reported a 3per cent rise in third-quarter operating profit, beating analyst estimates, thanks to restructuring efforts and an improvement at the joint battery business with Tesla Inc

-TOKYO: Panasonic Corp on Monday reported a 3per cent rise in third-quarter operating profit, beating analyst estimates, thanks to restructuring efforts and an improvement at the joint battery business with Tesla Inc
+TOKYO: Panasonic on Monday (Feb 3) reported a 3 per cent rise in third-quarter operating profit, beating analyst estimates, thanks to restructuring efforts and an improvement at the joint battery business with Tesla.

 Panasonic, which supplies battery cells for electric vehicles (EVs) made by Tesla, posted a profit of 100.4 billion yen (US$915.22 million) for the October-December period, versus 97.6 billion yen a year prior.